Docs K Search

 Want to enforce explicit routing?
 Add the header X-Hebbrix-Require-Collection: true on any upload / create request.
 Missing collection_id will return HTTP 422 instead of silently defaulting.

 Deleting a collection is destructive.
-It hard-deletes every memory, document, and media file inside — orphans are never left behind.
+It hard-deletes every memory, document, and media file inside, so no orphans are left behind.
 The collection ID becomes unusable.
 Back up anything you need first, or use DELETE /v1/memories/{id} to remove individual items.

 Use our chat completions endpoint as a drop-in replacement for OpenAI.
 Memories are automatically injected into the context.